The Josefson--Nissenzweig theorem and filters on $\omega$: General characterizations of the BJNP and JNP of spaces and

-By \cite[Theorem 5.13]{KSZ}, in Proposition \ref{prop:sf_convseq_supps2} we may exchange the condition that $\big|\supp\big(\mu_n\big)\big|=2$ for every $n\io$ for the condition that there exists $M\ge2$ such that $\big|\supp\big(\mu_n\big)\big|\le M$ for every $n\io$.
-In \cite[Section 4]{BKS1}, it is proved that the space $S_{F_d}$, where $F_d$ is the density filter (see Remark \ref{rem:density_bjnp_no_jnp}), has the JNP but does not contain any non-trivial convergent sequences---it follows that every JN-sequence on $S_{F_d}$ consists of measures with supports having sizes not bounded by any constant $M$ (cf. \cite[Proposition 5.2]{KSZ}).
-Notice that in order to prove that $S_{F_d}$ has the JNP, a sequence of the form $\frac{1}{2}\big(\delta_{p_F}-\mu_n\big)$ was used.
+By \cite[Theorem 6.12]{MSZ}, in Proposition \ref{prop:sf_convseq_supps2} we may exchange the condition that $\big|\supp\big(\mu_n\big)\big|=2$ for every $n\io$ for the condition that there exists $M\ge2$ such that $\big|\supp\big(\mu_n\big)\big|\le M$ for every $n\io$.
+In \cite[Section 4]{BKS1}, it is proved that the space $S_{F_d}$, where $F_d=\zZ^*$ (see Example \ref{example:idealZ}), has the JNP but does not contain any non-trivial convergent sequences---it follows that every JN-sequence on $S_{F_d}$ consists of measures with supports having sizes not bounded by any constant $M$ (cf. \cite[Proposition 6.2]{MSZ}).
+Notice that in order to prove that $S_{F_d}$ has the JNP, a sequence of the form $\frac{1}{2}\big(\delta_{p_F}-\mu_n\big)$, where each $\mu_n$ is a probability measure, was used.

-Applying Theorem \ref{prop:sf_jnseq_char}, we obtain the following result---we leave the proof to the reader as it is almost identical to Corollary \ref{cor:nf_bjnp_char}.
-Note that, similarly as before, we might require that the sequence $\seqn{\mu_n}$ in the statement of the corollary is disjointly supported, however again, for the purpose of applications, we omit this assumption.
+Applying Theorem \ref{prop:sf_jnseq_char}, we obtain the following result---we leave the proof to the reader as it is almost identical to the one of Theorem \ref{theorem:main_theorem_BJNP_prob}.